 Unless you are planning to go into a network-related job you really don't need to go that deep into networking.
 "Computer Networking: A Top-Down Approach" by James F. Kurose and Keith Ross will teach you everything you should know.
 It has a "focus on security" throughout the book and an entire chapter on network security.
 I would urge you not to read this cover to cover but instead to be diligent in determining what parts will help you in the immediate future; namely the application layer.

 Additionally, it has highly valuable WireShark packet analysis labs and Python network programming labs.
 If either of those things interests you enough to read additional material on them, consider "Practical Packet Analysis" by Chris Sanders and "Foundations of Python Network Programming" by Brandon Rhodes and John Goerzen.
+You may want to do your own research on more recent books on those topics.

 > A Path Forward